KINLEY SALMON

 Latin America correspondent for The Economist, global affairs commentator exploring geopolitics, development, and the future of work in emerging markets

-Kinley Salmon is an economist, journalist, and global affairs analyst who brings a unique perspective on geopolitics, economic development, and technological change.
+Kinley Salmon is an economist, journalist, university lecturer and global affairs analyst who brings a unique perspective on geopolitics, economic development, and technological change.

-Before joining The Economist, Salmon worked as an economist at the World Bank through its Young Professionals Program.
-In that role, he focused on economic development and private-sector growth in emerging markets.
+Before joining The Economist, Salmon worked as an economist at the World Bank joining first on its prestigious Young Professionals Program.
+In that role, he focused on private-sector growth in emerging markets as well as education in places as complex as Afghanistan and Syria.

-Earlier in his career he worked as a strategy consultant at McKinsey & Company, advising governments and organizations across Africa, the Middle East, and South Asia.
+Earlier in his career he worked as a strategy consultant at McKinsey & Company, based in London, advising governments and businesses across Britain, Africa, the Middle East, and South Asia.

 He is also the author of Jobs, Robots and Us, a book exploring how artificial intelligence, automation, and robotics will reshape labor markets and the global economy.

-Educated at Cambridge University and Harvard University, Salmon combines rigorous economic analysis with the narrative clarity of a journalist.
+Educated at Cambridge University and Harvard University, Salmon combines rigorous economic and political analysis with the narrative clarity of a journalist.

 Why Book Kinley Salmon?